Last updated: 10 Feb 2022

-Instead of choosing to sell a microphone outright, I allowed my prospects to try it first.
+So instead of choosing to sell a microphone outright, I allowed my prospects to try it first.
 And that got me my first two customers.

 Week 2 Recap & Takeaways

 Moving on, I’ll be moving into scaling up the business.
 This means setting up a simple website to explain the offer.
-Once the site is ready, I’ll do some digital marketing tactics to reach more customers.
+Once the site is ready, I’ll do some digital marketing to reach more customers.

 Week 3 – Building a Website

-I only chose to build a website ONCE I validated that people actually want to buy what I’m offering.
+Notice that I only chose to build a website ONCE I validated that people actually want to buy what I’m offering.

 Purchase hosting and domain